-(All rights have been reverted back to the author.
-For all queries about this title, please contact Kelly directly.)
+(All rights have been reverted.
+For all queries about this title, please contact the author.)

 ‘A brilliant crime debut, chilling, compulsive and beautifully written.
 A hugely impressive addition to the growing body of Irish crime fiction.’Brian McGilloway